SantosJGND/Coalescent/README.md

 Be kind I did not look too deeply.
 Exploring coalescent theory in depth for the first time, would have tried my own implementations anyhow.
 As one should.

-### I. Probability of data under Inifinite Alleles and Infinite Sites models.
+### I. Inifinite Alleles and Infinite Sites models.

+> Recursive and exact algorithms.

+> Haplotype and mutation expectations under the coalescent.

+> Tajima and Watterson's estimates of pi.
+Tajima's D.

 - [Notebook](https://nbviewer.jupyter.org/github/SantosJGND/Coalescent/blob/master/Models_coalescence.ipynb)